wet-boew/wet-boew-ssi/README.md

 ##Minimum Requirements

-* dist folder from WET v4.0
+* dist folder from WET v4.0 from a supported theme
 * Server Side Includes installed on an Apache 2.x Web Server

+##Supported Theme

+* GC Web Usability
+* WET-BOEW Base

 ##How to install the files

-* Make sure that you have the WET v4.0 dist folder in your root directory.
-Rename it to /dist-wet-boew (for WET-BOEW theme) or /dist-gcwu-fegc (for GCWU Teheme)
+* Make sure that you have the WET v4.0 dist folder from one of the supported themes  in your root directory.
-* Copy the dist folder from this repository to your root directory.
+* Copy the dist-ssi folder from this repository to your root directory.
 Do not rename it.